• News

 Scientifically, it’s known as 2025 PN7, and might not be such a stranger to us.

 Researchers believe it may have been around for 60 years, and it could go on to stick with us for another 58 years until 2083 before breaking free.
 Because it has been pulled into our gravitational field, it varies how close it comes to Earth.
-It has been known to come within a shocking two and a half miles away, to then branching out to nearly 11 miles.
+It has been known to come within a shocking 2.5 million miles away, to then branching out to nearly 11 million miles.

 The reason the distance varies is that it’s being pulled by the gravity from the sun, and other planets, as per Geekspin.